 One year ago today...

-As I went through every inch of the Landy—the library, the pantry, our clothes bins, the secret places and the super secret places that we keep spare cash, credit cards and passports—I began collecting all the important documents, portable hard drives, laptops, wallets… all the valuable stuff, and I put it all in one sack and place it inside my clothes bin.
+As I went through every inch of the Landy—the library, the pantry, our clothes bins, the secret places, and the super secret places that we keep spare cash, credit cards and passports—I began collecting all the important documents, portable hard drives, laptops, wallets… all the valuable stuff, and I put it all in one sack and place it inside my clothes bin.
 Scott, absorbed in Tony’s book, didn’t notice my somewhat irrational behavior.
 He wouldn’t have understood.
 I didn’t understand.
 But, like an expectant mother who compulsively nests, or like a Boy Scout who wants to be prepared, I couldn’t stop myself.

-As so often happens when I am in Africa, feelings of gratitude and contentment washed over me.
+That morning, as so often happens when I am in Africa, feelings of gratitude and contentment washed over me.
 I am exactly where I want to be doing exactly what I want to do with the only person I can imagine wanting to do it with.

 "Clare, what's wrong?
 What has happened?"